Acknowledgments & Commitments

 As a white non-binary, Appalachian dancer and dance instructor, I want to acknowledge that there are a variety of influences from my culture and cultures that are not my own.

-The folk tradition we call “belly dance” and twerk have especially been central influences to my movements and for my dance vocabulary.
+The folk tradition we call “belly dance,” New Orleans twerk and burlesque have also influenced my movements and dance vocabulary.

 As a belly dancer, my study and practice originated with Jamila Salimpour and her daughter Suhaila Salimpor in the Raqs Sharqi style.
-This folk dance style originated in Egypt and was made popular through Egyptian cinema during a time known as the Golden Era.
+This folk dance style originated in Egypt and was made popular through Egyptian cinema during a time known as the Golden Era, along with the “Little Egypt” performers.

 All of these and so many more intersections influence my movement and expression.